Greator

 • emotional (and possibly also material) dependence on the partner

-Many of the highly jealous people have experienced attachments as insecure in their childhood.
-Even as adults, they constantly fear being abandoned.
-This fear is so dominant that it manifests itself in delusions of control and jealousy.
-Unfortunately, the affected persons achieve the exact opposite of what they want to achieve by their behavior: Nobody likes to be controlled and constricted.
+Why are people jealous?
+Many highly jealous people experienced relationships as insecure in their childhood.
+Even as adults, they are constantly afraid of being abandoned.
+This Fear is so dominant that it manifests itself in delusions of control and jealousy.
+Unfortunately, those affected achieve the exact opposite of what they want through their behavior: Nobody likes to be controlled and constricted.

 As a result of his pathologically jealous behavior, the affected person is actually abandoned by his partner at some point, which closes a vicious circle.
 What remains is the inner conviction of not being lovable and having to permanently fear for the partner's love and affection in a new relationship as well.